openebs-archive/openebs-docs/docs/mongo.md

 5. **Launch and test MongoDB**

-   Use stable MongoDB chart with helm to deploy MongoDB application in your cluster using the following command.
-In the following command, it will create PVC with 8Gi size with a storage replication factor 1.
+   Use stable MongoDB chart with helm to install MongoDB deployment in your cluster using the following command.
+In the following command, it will create a PVC with 8Gi size with a storage replication factor 3.

    ```
    helm install --name my-release --set persistence.storageClass=openebs-cstor-disk stable/mongodb